-Editor's note: It’s for FFS on the needed attributes for the feature "QoeMetrics".

 Editor's note: It’s for FFS on the needed attributes for the feature "Consumption".

 Editor's note: It’s for FFS on the needed attributes for the feature "NetAssInvocation".

 Editor's note: It’s for FFS on the needed attributes for the feature "ChargingPolicyInvocation".